-- Doomed by Canon: At the point in the story he appeared, he isn't one of the three Jinchuriki Akatsuki has yet to capture.
+- Doomed by Canon: At the point in the anime he appeared, he isn't one of the three jinchūriki Akatsuki has yet to capture.

 - Improbable Weapon User: Attacks with a bubble blowing-wand.
 Not to mention his main power is blowing bubbles.

 - Making a Splash: His Soap Bubble Ninjutsu.